willm/speed-up-ci-talk/speed-up-ci.md

 To facilitate fast deployments, it's a good idea to keep the images you deploy to production as lean as possible.
 One strategy is to use a "build" container which contains all the tools needed to compile and test your code.
 The output of this container should be a tarball of your built application which can then be extracted into a much leaner "runtime" container.

+# Use the timeout option for stopping containers

+By default running docker stop will send a signal to interupt your app, then wait 10 seconds before it kills it.
+Often during build processes, we don't care about graceful shutdown, so you can set a much smaller or 0 timeout.

 # Use yarn
 # Run your tests in parallel